 Average Recruitment Time = Total # of days invested in a selection processes/number of selection processes in question.

 Overtime hour is a great indicator considered as critical KPI for HR Manager in many contexts.
-High overtime hours can directly affect an organization’s economic growth.
+Higher the overtime hours, lowers the organization’s economic growth.
 As a result, you need to increase efficiency to reduce overtime hours.
 Overtime hour is linked with a workload that may decrease employee’s motivation and satisfaction.
 The ultimate result will be high absenteeism and turnover rate.

 Overtime Hours = Total number of extra hours worked by all employees / Total number of employees in question.

 Recruiting Conversion Rate:

 The recruiting conversion rate is an important HR performance metric or KPI for HR Manager that will help you to determine the efficiency of the selection process.
 This KPI measures the proportion of the total number of applicants that are actually recruited at the end of the process.
 The ultimate result will help you to optimize your recruitment process and also the cost associated with the recruitment process.

 Recruiting Conversion rate = (No. of candidates selected / Total No. of candidates) x 100.

 Training Costs Per Employee:

 The training cost is an important metric or KPI for HR Manager that helps organizations to find out how much money was invested for employees’ development.
 It may be for the new hires or existing employees.
 For calculating training costs, you need to include instructor costs, facility costs, travel costs, equipment costs, living costs, food costs, and also include the loss of productivity.
 Here, loss of productivity means the loss of work of the employee due to his absence for the training purpose.